hiveot/hub/transports/README.md

 ### Mapping

-Mapping converts between RequestMessage/ResponseMessage, and the underlying protocol binding message.
+Mapping converts between RequestMessage/ResponseMessage envelopes and the underlying transport protocol binding message.
+This allows applications to use a single envelope regardless of the transport protocol used.

 This is implemented in accordance to the WoT specification of the protocol binding.

 A special kind of mapping is the direct mapping.
 This is a simple pass-through of the request and response messages.
 As it bypasses the conversion overhead it should be the most efficient.